ja-guzzle/docs/docs/introduction/Deploying Guzzle on Microsoft Azure.md

 ## How do I install JDBC drivers and other third party libraries?

-JDBC and external libraries drivers must be installed by copying the relevant files in the "$GUZZLE_HOME/lib/ext" folder of the DSS data directory (See Installing database drivers).
+JDBC drivers and external libraries must be installed by copying the relevant files in the "$GUZZLE_HOME/libs/ext" folder (See Installing database drivers).

-You can either download files from the instance or upload them using SSH.
-Copy into the "$GUZZLE_HOME/lib/ext" folder must be done as Guzzle user.
+You can either download files from the virtual machine instance or upload them using SSH.
+Copying into the "$GUZZLE_HOME/libs/ext" folder must be done as Guzzle user.